Snowmmy/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.
 Creating a new branch is quick and simple.
-A new merge branch way.
+A new merge branch way---test branch.